aspose-diagram/Aspose.Diagram-Documentation/java/developer-guide/working-with-headers-and-footers/_index.md

 The following piece of code helps to manage Headers and Footers Properties.
 #### **Programming Samples**
-{{< gist "aspose-diagram" "92a05cb833bad6d60de2968c96b40ee4" "Examples-src-main-java-com-aspose-diagram-examples-HeadersFooters-ManageHeadersandFooters-ManageHeadersandFooters.java" >}}
+{{< gist "aspose-diagram-gists" "a970e3b0531843f718d7f46abf12d56a" "Examples-src-main-java-com-aspose-diagram-examples-HeadersFooters-ManageHeadersandFooters-ManageHeadersandFooters.java" >}}